-Certain members of the Company's board and officers of the Company also serve as officers or directors of other companies involved in natural resource exploration and development.
+Certain members of the Company's board of directors (the "Board") and officers of the Company also serve as officers or directors of other companies involved in natural resource exploration and development.
 Consequently, there exists the possibility that those directors and officers may be in a position of conflict.
 In particular, Ken Z. Cai is a director of and serves in management in each of the Company, Minco Silver and Minco Base Metals Corporation ("Minco Base Metals").

-In addition, Ellen Wei serves as Chief Financial Officer, Jennifer Trevitt serves as Corporate Secretary, Samson Siu serves as Controller, and Peter Voulgaris serves as Vice President, Corporate Development for each of the Company, Minco Silver and Minco Base Metals.
+In addition, Samson Siu serves as Interim Chief Financial Officer and Jennifer Trevitt serves as Corporate Secretary for each of the Company, Minco Silver and Minco Base Metals.
 Any decision made by such directors and officers will be made in accordance with their duties and obligations to deal fairly and in good faith with the Company and such other companies.
-In addition, such directors and officers will declare, and refrain from voting on any matter in which such directors or officers may have a conflict of interest.
-Nevertheless, there remains the possibility that the best interests of the Company will not be served because its directors and officers of the Company in a position of conflict are approved by the audit committee of the board of directors which is comprised of solely independent directors.
+In addition, such directors and officers will declare, and refrain from voting on, any matter in which such directors or officers may have a conflict of interest.
+Nevertheless, there remains the possibility that the best interests of the Company will not be served because its directors and officers have other commitments.
+Matters between the Company and Minco Silver which put any of the directors or officers of the Company in a position of conflict are approved by the audit committee of the Board which comprises of solely independent directors.

-In addition to the potential conflicts described above, some of the directors of the Company are also directors or officers of other reporting and non-reporting issuers who are engaged in other industry sectors.
+In addition to the potential conflicts described above, some of the directors and officers of the Company are also directors or officers of other reporting and non-reporting issuers who are engaged in other industry sectors.
 Accordingly, conflicts of interest may arise which could influence the decisions or actions of directors or officers acting on behalf of the Company.